Spencer Ackerman: Wired

 Ackerman joined Wired magazine's Danger Room in June 2010, a national security blog.

 In July 2010, The Daily Caller reported on Ackerman's membership in JournoList, a private Google Groups forum for discussing politics and the news media created by Ezra Klein in February 2007.
-Responding to the Jeremiah Wright controversy surrounding Barack Obama's presidential campaign, Ackerman stated, "If the right forces us all to either defend Wright or tear him down, no matter what we choose, we lose the game they've put upon us.
-Instead, take one of them – Fred Barnes, Karl Rove, who cares – and call them racists".
+Responding to the Jeremiah Wright controversy surrounding Barack Obama's presidential campaign, Ackerman said, "If the right forces us all to either defend Wright or tear him down, no matter what we choose, we lose the game they've put upon us.
+Instead, take one of them–Fred Barnes, Karl Rove, who cares–and call them racists".
 Ackerman was also quoted as saying, "find a right winger's [sic] and smash it through a plate-glass window.
 Take a snapshot of the bleeding mess and send it out in a Christmas card to let the right know that it needs to live in a state of constant fear.
 Obviously, I mean this rhetorically."

 Ackerman's comments were made while writing for The Washington Independent.
-In a column for The Wall Street Journal, James Taranto, criticized Ackerman for "privately strategizing about how to suppress the news."
+In a column for The Wall Street Journal, James Taranto criticized Ackerman for "privately strategizing about how to suppress the news."
 Ackerman faced additional criticism from conservatives like Ed Morrissey, Daniel Foster, Matt Welch, and Andrew Sullivan.
-Steve Krakauer of Mediaite and Jonathan Chait of The New Republic, however, questioned whether the forum represented a controversy, and Chait noted that conservative bloggers participate in similar forums.
-A spokesperson for Wired defended Ackerman, adding the publication was aware of his political views.
+Steve Krakauer of Mediaite and Jonathan Chait of The New Republic, however, questioned whether the forum represented a controversy and Chait noted that conservative bloggers participate in similar forums.
+A spokesperson for Wired defended Ackerman saying that the publication was aware of his political views.

 Due to his blog's affiliation with Firedoglake, Ackerman experienced difficulties obtaining permanent press credentials from the Congressional Press Gallery.
 He left Firedoglake in December 2010 to host the Attackerman blog independently.

-In 2011, Ackerman won the National Magazine Award for Digital Media for his series on exposing the use of Islamophobic material to train recruits in counterterrorism at the FBI Academy in Quantico, Virginia.
-Following the revelations, at the mandate of the Obama Administration, the FBI launched an investigation and turned to the U.S. Army's Combating Terrorism Center at West Point before eventually purging the materials.
+In 2011, he won the National Magazine Award for Digital Media for his series on exposing the use of Islamophobic material to train recruits in counterterrorism at the FBI Academy in Quantico, Virginia.
+After the revelations, at the mandate of the Obama administration, the FBI launched an investigation and turned to the U.S. Army's Combating Terrorism Center at West Point before eventually purging the materials.

 In a January 2012 column for Tablet magazine, Ackerman expressed disagreement with the use of the term "Israel Firster", writing, "if you can’t do it without sounding like Pat Buchanan, who has nothing but antipathy and contempt for Jews, then you’ve lost the debate."
-Identifying himself as part of the Jewish left, Ackerman noted the term was first used by far-right activist Willis Carto and neo-Nazi David Duke.
-The Jerusalem Post editorial board and Commentary's then assistant editor, Alana Goodman, came to Ackerman's defense.
-He was criticized by Richard Silverstein in Eurasia Review and Philip Weiss in Mondoweiss.
+Identifying himself as being part of the Jewish left, Ackerman noted the term was first used by far-right activist Willis Carto and neo-Nazi David Duke.
+The Jerusalem Post editorial board and Commentary's then assistant editor, Alana Goodman came to Ackerman's defense.